 The student must send the dissertation document, title, and abstract to their committee chair(s) 3 weeks prior to their scheduled dissertation defense date.
 If the committee chair(s) approve(s), they will forward the title, abstract, date/time and location to the Communications Manager for advertising the defense at least 2 weeks prior to the defense date.
 The dissertation defense is broadcast to the community by the Communications Manager.

-When the reading committee has read a draft of the entire dissertation and the members of the doctoral supervisory committee agree that the Candidate is prepared to take the Final Examination, all members of the doctoral supervisory committee must give the student approval to schedule the Final Examination.
-At the Final Examination the dissertation is evaluated and, if a majority of the supervisory committee members in attendance agree that the evaluation is positive, the recommendation is made to the Dean of the Graduate School (via the warrant) that the degree be awarded.
-If members of the doctoral supervisory committee do not agree with the majority recommendation concerning the examination, the minority report portion of the warrant must be used.
+When the members of the doctoral supervisory committee agree that the Candidate is prepared to take the Final Examination, all members of the doctoral supervisory committee must give the student approval to schedule the Final Examination.
+The Warrant for Final Examination for the Doctoral Degree is provided to committee chair(s) by the Director of Academic Services on the day of the dissertation defense.
+At the Final Examination the dissertation is evaluated, and if a majority of the supervisory committee members in attendance agree with the evaluation the warrant is signed.
+The Director of Academic Services reports the result of the final exam to the Graduate School.
+If a member of the doctoral supervisory committee does not agree with the majority recommendation concerning the examination, the minority report portion of the warrant must be used.
 See Memo 13: Supervisory Committee for Graduate Students for more information.

 The Graduate School’s Thesis/Dissertation site has an extensive set of information and resources to assist with the submission of the final manuscript.
-There are two forms requiring signatures as part of the dissertation defense:
+Several critical pieces of information are found at the bottom of the site under 'Questions':